amalthomas111/SBF/README.md

     git clone https://github.com/amalthomas111/SBF.git

-If git is not installed, go to code -&gt; Download ZIP.
+If git is not installed, go to code -\> Download ZIP.
 Unzip the file.

 Then, inside an R console